Communication Disorders (Deaf, Hard of Hearing, Speech)

 - Tutor Referral

-Classroom interpreting and classroom captioning services should be requested at least one month before classes begin and earlier.
-Currently enrolled students with disabilities have access to early registration in order to plan appropriately for their disability related needs.
-New students should be admitted to the University early enough to register for classes in order to meet the advance notice requirement.
-The student's specific class schedule should be finalized a month in advance to allow time for arranging interpreting or classroom captioning services.
-If a student does not meet the request deadline for these services, DRS will attempt to fill the request, but cannot guarantee the services can be arranged.
+DRS encourages students with classroom interpreting and classroom captioning services to request these accommodations at least one month before classes begin or earlier.
+If a student does not meet the request deadline for these services, DRS will attempt to fill the request, but cannot guarantee the services can be arranged before classes start.
 Students who are eligible for interpreting and classroom captioning services may have one or the other, but not both services in the same classroom simultaneously.
-An interpreter and a notetaker will be provided simultaneously for those who are eligible.
+An interpreter and a notetaker may be provided simultaneously for those who are eligible.

 When students are going to be absent from class, it is their responsibility to cancel an interpreter or classroom captioning service in advance.
 Repeated failure to do so, except in an unexpected emergency, can result in termination of the student's interpreting service.
 Interpreters and captionists have permission to leave class after fifteen minutes when the student is late or does not show up for class, although they must be paid for the full class period for which they are under contract.
 Interpreting and classroom captioning services are expensive and students are expected to act responsibly by making timely cancellations when necessary.